 Dental radiology (x-rays) is extremely important, as a disease can easily be missed without examining beneath the gum margin.
 The gum margin is the border of the gingiva surrounding, but unattached to, the substance of the teeth.
 You are only seeing approximately half of the tooth structure without these x-rays.

 Is Sedation Necessary for Pet Dental Exams?

 Sedation will be needed for this comprehensive dental exam and cleaning.
 Anesthesia is needed to do radiographs to look at the tooth roots and surrounding bone, dental probes to assess the pocket depth and look for any enamel damage.
-If a bad tooth is found upon examination it is usually extracted as the individual is already under anesthesia.
+If a bad tooth is found upon examination it is usually extracted by our pet dentist in Hernando and Senatobia as your pet is already under anesthesia.
 Teeth are then cleaned and polished, just like with humans.